mkallipo/affiliation-matching/README.md

 __Steps:__

 1. After importing, cleaning, tokenizing the affiliations’ strings and removing certain stopwords, the algorithm categorizes the affiliations based on the frequency of words appearing in the legal names of openAIREs organizations (a preparatory work with the openAIREs data has already been carried out.
-The categories are Univisties/Instirutions, Laboratories, Hospitals, Companies, Museums, Governments, and Rest).
+The categories are _Univisties/Instirutions_, _Laboratories_, _Hospitals_, _Companies_, _Museums_, _Governments_, and _Rest_).
 For example, the affiliations:

 * A1. `"Obstetrical Perinatal Pediatric Epidemiology Research Team Institute Health Medical Research Centre Research Epidemiology     Statistics Universite Paris Cite Paris France"`